StickyJorden/StickierBot/README.md

 This is a Discord Bot made in Javascript.

 **It currently has a lot of basic functionality such as:**
--Embeds
+-Embeds\n
--Add and remove roles
+-Add and remove roles\n
--Make API requests
+-Make API requests\n
--Read and write data from a json file
+-Read and write data from a json file\n
 -Display images
 -Purge chat
 -Basic user functionality